Pet Anxietyhelping your pets cope with stress

 A classic example is a dog afraid of storms.

-This points out the most difficult part of understanding animal behavior:
+This points out the most challenging part of understanding animal behavior:

 The most important thing to know is that medication alone will never fix a pet’s behavioral problem.